Korea-themed hot spots in heart of Vietnam

 “I honestly did not expect a hanok cafe to be this popular here.
 The Korean Wave had a great impact on my business.
 I also received positive feedback from Korean residents living nearby.
 They said the store evokes nostalgia.”

-While Ragacy takes cues from a traditional Korean house, Kim Myung-ki’s place is themed after goshiwon, a dormitory-style single housing facility in South Korea primarily for those preparing for exams and low-income individuals.
+While Ragacy takes cues from a traditional Korean house, Kim Myung-ki’s place is themed after gosiwon, a dormitory-style single housing facility in South Korea primarily for those preparing for exams and low-income individuals.

 The owner said he was an ordinary office worker in Seoul five years ago.
 He saw business opportunities in the Southeast Asian country, particularly in line with Korean content’s continued popularity.

 On the afternoon of Feb.
-10, almost all the partitioned spaces at the coffee place were occupied, mostly by teenagers and those in their 20s.
+10, almost all the partitioned spaces at the cafe were occupied, mostly by teenagers and those in their 20s.
 Some couples could be seen reading books, while others were working with laptops.

 "I heard there are not that many indoor dating spots for young couples here.
 Many spend time together sitting on their motorcycles near the lakes and rivers around the city or going to franchise cafes.
 I wanted to provide open spaces which offer privacy and quiet time away from the hustle and bustle of the city," Kim said.